-Ingesting the highest quality proteins based on those ratings systems is going to be needed.
-Protein and amino acid supplements are going to be used for fortifying diets to help the total need for proteins and specific amino acid needs.
-Along with the basic needs of proteins, there is an increased ingestion for certain amino acids for boosting the processes of metabolism.
+Ingesting the highest quality proteins based on those rating systems will be needed.
+Protein and amino acid supplements will be used for fortifying diets to help the total need for proteins and specific amino acid needs.
+Along with the basic needs of proteins, there is an increased ingestion of certain amino acids for boosting metabolism processes.

 The balancing of nitrogen has been looked at quite a bit in research.
-Nitrogen is what makes the amino acids different and what distinguishes protein from the other macronutrients.
-The nitrogen balance simply means that the same amount of nitrogen is entering the body as the amount that is leaving the body. a negative balance could show the cannibalization of the muscle tissues.
+Nitrogen makes the amino acids different and distinguishes protein from the other macronutrients.
+The nitrogen balance means that the same amount of nitrogen is entering the body as the amount that is leaving the body.
+A negative balance could show the cannibalization of the muscle tissues.
 All athletes should aim to balance this.

 Designing Protein and Amino Acid Products

-Another major factor to look at for products is going to be the rate of absorption of the proteins and amino acids. the faster the rate of absorption, the quicker it can get through the body.
+Another major factor to look at for products is going to be the rate of absorption of the proteins and amino acids.
+The faster the absorption rate, the quicker it can get through the body.

-The main point regarding quality of proteins is that some sources just have a naturally greater quality than others and by combining or adding amino acids, the quality of the diet can be improved significantly.
+The main point regarding the quality of proteins is that some sources have naturally greater quality than others.
+By combining or adding amino acids, the quality of the diet can be improved significantly.

 Free Form and Peptide Bonded Amino Acids

-The free form amino acids are the ones that are in a free state, or simply alone.
+The free form amino acids are those in a free state or simply alone.
 When the protein is taken in and digested, some amino acids will be put into free forms for transporting easily around the body.
 Di-peptides will be when there are two linked amino acids together.
-Tri-peptides are the three linked amino acids and then anything more than that will be called polypeptides.
+Tri-peptides are the three linked amino acids; anything more than that will be called polypeptides.

-Hydrolyzed proteins are a protein that is broken down by enzymes and mixes with the free form, di-peptide, and tri-peptides.
+Hydrolyzed proteins are a protein that is broken down by enzymes and mixed with the free form, di-peptide, and tri-peptides.

 Digestion of Protein and Amino Acids